 The belt tensioner holds the serpentine belt under tension; allowing it to grip the pulleys firmly enough to transmit the engine’s rotating force to the accessories.

-Most often, the tensioner assembly is secured by either one bolt, or two or three bolts and is fairly easy to remove once the belt is off.
+Most often, the tensioner assembly is secured by either one, two or three bolts, and is fairly easy to remove once the serpentine belt is off.
 If an engine has more than one serpentine belt, if they are both conventional, there will be one belt tensioner for each belt.